UPB-FILS-MDAD/upb-fils-mdad.github.io/docs/lab/00/index.md

 ## Setup
 During the semester we will use the Android Studio IDE.
 For installing it please follow the [link](https://developer.android.com/studio) for downloading it.

-If ou want to solve the kotlin exercises without an IDE, use [Kotlin Playground](https://play.kotlinlang.org).
+If you want to solve the kotlin exercises without an IDE, use [Kotlin Playground](https://play.kotlinlang.org).

 ## Why Kotlin?
 Kotlin is a modern programming language that offers many mechanisms to ensure code security, as well as an easy syntax.